Call For Research Papers and Tutorials

 We solicit research and experience papers on a broad range of topics relating to secure systems development.
-Examples of topics in scope include the development of libraries, tools, or processes to produce systems resilient to certain attacks; formal foundations that underpin a language, tool, or testing strategy to improve security; techniques that drastically improve the scalability of security solutions for practical deployment; and experience, designs, or applications showing how to apply cryptographic techniques effectively to secure systems.
+Examples of topics that are in scope include: the development of libraries, tools, or processes to produce systems resilient to certain attacks; formal foundations that underpin a language, tool, or testing strategy to improve security; techniques that drastically improve the scalability of security solutions for practical deployment; and experience, designs, or applications showing how to apply cryptographic techniques effectively to secure systems.
+We also welcome papers on machine learning for security automation in the software lifecycle, security assessment of generative AI output, including automated code and configuration, adversarial methods and defenses for generative code models (e.g., prompt injection, data poisoning), secure integration of generative AI tools in development workflows (SecDevOps), and formal methods and control of security policies for GenAI-generated artifacts.

 We welcome submissions of Systematization of Knowledge (SoK) papers that evaluate, organize, and contextualize existing knowledge.
 Submissions must include the prefix “SoK: ” in the title.

-SecDev also has calls for other types of contributions, such as posters, tool demos, and practitioner abstracts.
-Information on these solicitations is available on the SecDev website (TBA).
+SecDev also has calls for other types of contributions, such as posters and tool demos, and abstracts from practitioners.
+Information on these solicitations are available on the SecDev website https://conf.researchr.org/home/secdev-2026

 Areas of Interest